mssola/terraform/README.md

 Some aspects of the cluster can be configured by using variables.
-These variables can be provided to the `k8s-setup` script with `-V variable=value` arguments, or through a configuration file.
+These variables can be provided to the `k8s-setup` script with `-V variable=value` arguments, or through a _profile file_.
 See the example files provided in the repository for more details.

 Some important variables are: